 ARTS & CULTURE

 Downtown galleries chock full of local artisan wares, and colorful public murals mean there’s plenty of art to discover here.
-Shop for hand-crafted jewelry inspired by local scenes, wrap yourself in a warm alpaca scarf made with handspun yarn, bring the beauty of the Northwoods indoors with a piece of rustic furniture or a painting of your favorite scenic vista.
+Shop for hand-crafted jewelry inspired by local scenes, wrap yourself in a warm alpaca scarf made with handspun yarn, or bring the beauty of the Northwoods indoors with a piece of rustic furniture or a painting of your favorite scenic vista.

 With 83 miles of shoreline, 150 streams, more than 300 lakes, and nearly 350 miles of trails, you will never run out of places and ways to explore.
 Whether you want to paddle, hike, bike, or shred down a mountain, you can enjoy a #reMARQable experience any time of year.